MineRobot: An Actuator-Centered Kinematic Modeling and Solving Framework for Underground Mining Robots: Topology Construction Algorithms

 After locking all other actuators, we extract the links and joints influenced by $A_i$, namely its ITEP.
 Let $L_{p_t}$ and $L_{p_r}$ denote the parent links of the tube and rod of $A_i$, respectively (Step~22).
-The paths from $L_{p_t}$ to $L_{p_r}$ and from $L_{p_r}$ to $L_{p_t}$ are obtained and are denoted as $P_a$ and $P_b$, respectively (Steps 23–24).
-If $\boldsymbol{J}'$ contains no local closed-loop configuration like Fig.~\ref{fig:topo-build-other-actuators}(b2), exactly one of $P_a$ or $P_b$ is nonempty, yielding the unique simple path between $L_{p_t}$ and $L_{p_r}$.
+The paths from $L_{p_t}$ to $L_{p_r}$ and from $L_{p_r}$ to $L_{p_t}$ are obtained and are denoted as $P_a$ and $P_b$, respectively (Steps~23--24).
+If $\boldsymbol{J}'$ contains no local closed-loop configuration like Figure~\ref{fig:topo-build-other-actuators}(b2), exactly one of $P_a$ or $P_b$ is nonempty, yielding the unique simple path between $L_{p_t}$ and $L_{p_r}$.
 If such loops exist, each has one DoF, and since all other actuators are locked, the robot’s overall DoF is also 1.
 Therefore, there can be only one such loop, and $L_{p_t}$ and $L_{p_r}$ must lie on it.
-The ITEP $P_i$ of actuator $A_i$ is obtained by merging $P_a$ and $P_b$ into a single path via the auxiliary function $\Call{mergePaths}{}$ (Step 25).
+The ITEP $P_i$ of actuator $A_i$ is obtained by merging $P_a$ and $P_b$ into a single path via the auxiliary function $\Call{mergePaths}{}$ (Step~25).
 Given $P_a = [i, \dots, j]$ and $P_b = [j, \dots, i]$, the merged path is $P = [i, \dots, j, \dots, i]$.
-Finally, because mutually redundant actuators share the same topology, $P_i$ is assigned to all $A_j\in\mathcal{G}_i$ (Steps 26–27).
+Finally, because mutually redundant actuators share the same topology, $P_i$ is assigned to all $A_j\in\mathcal{G}_i$ (Steps~26--27).
 With an adjacency-list representation of the robot topology, the algorithm runs in $\mathcal{O}(n_G n_A (n_L+n_J))$ time and $\mathcal{O}(n_L+n_J)$ space, where $n_G$ denotes the number of redundant actuator groups (i.e., the robot DoF).

 We classify the ITEP \(P_i\) of actuator \(A_i\) into four topological equivalence classes (A--D) according to the single-DoF relation between its tube and rod parents \(L_{p_t}\) and \(L_{p_r}\).
-ITEP topological graphs are shown in Fig.~\ref{fig:topo-types}, and the corresponding mechanism examples illustrated in Fig.~\ref{fig:topo-types-demos}. \begin{enumerate}[label=\textbf{\textit{Type~\Alph*}}, left=0pt]
+ITEP topological graphs are shown in Figure~\ref{fig:topo-types}, and the corresponding mechanism examples are illustrated in Figure~\ref{fig:topo-types-demos}.